Stanford-Blood-Center/MGP-Public/README.md

 identify which ODBC driver you will be using.
 Then, you need to set environment variables.
 Finally, you can run MGP according to how you built it.

+*For multi-user use, we recommend using [ShinyProxy](https://www.shinyproxy.io)*: For MGP to work, it needs read access to the mTilda database.
+That means MGP needs access to database credentials, and those should not be kept on end-user machines.
+Running the MGP Docker container inside ShinyProxy ensures the application code and configuration are kept off of end-user machines.
+In addition, ShinyProxy likely supports your site's authentication system, and is also able to use "Social Auth" (like Google) as a fallback.

 ## ODBC Driver

 To configure MGP, you need to tell it which ODBC driver to use.